 Let’s dig into some of the project management best practices that should be followed in executing of the project.

-- Do project team knows, what and when to do specific tasks and activities?
+- Does the project team knows, what and when to do specific tasks and activities?

-- Do project team aware of timelines and milestones?
+- Is the project team aware of timelines and milestones?

 - Do project team knows about changes and how and where to report?

 - Do project team knows about quality and other constraints?

 Monitoring and controlling of the project starts from day one.